Bolivia heads to a runoff after an election ends two decades of ruling party dominance

 LA PAZ, Bolivia (AP) — Bolivia’s presidential vote is headed to an unprecedented runoff after Sunday's election ended over two decades of ruling party dominance in the Andean nation.

-Paz, a former mayor who has sought to soften the edges of the opposition’s push for austerity to rescue Bolivia from a looming economic collapse, will face off against former President Jorge “Tuto” Quiroga, who finished second.
+Paz, a former mayor, campaigned with the slogan “Capitalism for all” — rejecting the statist policies of MAS while pitching a more inclusive approach to rescuing Bolivia from its worst economic crisis in four decades.
+He has promised to lower tariffs, reduce taxes and make small loans more accessible for entrepreneurs.

+“Bolivia is looking for change, looking for renewal,” Paz told The Associated Press after his win.
+“The vast majority of people have expressed that desire for renewal — merchants, the self-employed, transport workers, the great majority of this country.”

+Paz had been trailing in opinion polls for weeks.
+But he gained unexpected traction as he teamed up with Edman Lara, a social media savvy ex-police captain with evangelical backing who was fired for denouncing corruption in the security services.

+“We did not invest millions, we invested in the people’s trust,” Lara told local media on Monday, seeking to portray his ticket as a humble alternative to that of the wealthy right-wingers who poured exorbitant sums into campaigning. “ While others spent fortunes on posters and TV spots, we trusted in the strength of the citizens and a message of unity.”

+Paz secured a lead over Quiroga with over 32% of the votes cast.
+Quiroga received just over 26%.
+Candidates needed to surpass 50%, or 40% with a 10-point margin of victory, to avoid a runoff.

 Bolivia holds the presidential runoff — its first since its 1982 return to democracy — on Oct.
 19.

-“This economic model must change,” Paz declared to crowds who cheered and chanted, “Renewal!”

-Paz’s campaign had gained unexpected traction as he teamed up with Edman Lara, a social media savvy ex-police captain with evangelical backing whose supporters see him as someone willing to stand up to corruption in the security forces.

-With over 91% of the ballots counted Sunday, Paz received 32.8% of the votes cast.
-Quiroga secured 26.4%.
-Candidates needed to surpass 50%, or 40% with a 10-point margin of victory, to avoid a runoff.
+“Now, the ball is in the hands of the Bolivian people,” said leftist President Luis Arce, who will leave office following plummeting approval ratings reflecting popular frustration with his government's mismanagement of the economy.
+“Democracy has triumphed!”

 The official MAS candidate, Eduardo del Castillo, finished sixth with 3.2% of the vote.
 A candidate considered to be the party’s best hope, 36-year-old Senate president Andrónico Rodríguez, captured 8% of the vote.